 Original Transmission Dates: 9th January 1973 – 24th December 1974

 In keeping with the trend at the time a feature film of the same name was made in 1976.
 It was during this time that a row over the press erupted between Bewes and Bolam, leading to them falling out.
-They have never spoken since.
-Around the same time series one was adapted for radio, at the time of this post this is currently being broadcast on BBC Radio 4 Extra.
+They have never spoke again.